Letty Katts: Recognition

 The State Library of Queensland now holds the Letty Katts collection, 1935-2006.
 This collection documents the creative life of the Queensland composer and comprises compositions, arrangements, correspondence, certificates, newspaper clippings, personal items, video and sound recordings.

-The biennial Letty Katts Award was established by Stan Mellick in 2016 to support research into Queensland's music history, and consists of a grant of $5,000 plus three months' access to the Neil Roberts Research Lounge at the State Library of Queensland and free access to documents held by the library.
+The biennial Letty Katts Fellowship was established by Stan Mellick in 2016 to support research into Queensland's music history, and consists of a stipend of $5,000 plus twelve months' access to the Neil Roberts Research Lounge at the State Library of Queensland and documents held by the Library.

-In 2020 it was awarded to Narelle McCoy, whose thesis was "Musicians Should Be Heard and Not Seen: the life and music of Letty Katts".
+In 2020, the Letty Katts Fellowship was awarded to Narelle McCoy, whose thesis was "Musicians Should Be Heard and Not Seen: the life and music of Letty Katts".

+The Australia Music Centre holds nine manuscripts of songs by Letty Katts, with a digital master at National Library of Australia.